Back To Top

 The Resulting Page

-The page we landed on for the basis of our design was this one.
 The gradients and color palette added a freshness that was exciting for the organization as they moved into their next chapter, but it still maintained the identity of what made up their brand's design previously.
+The orange and white buttons stand out here due to their contrast, ensuring an increase in conversion rates.

 Designing the Nav Menu: Solving Overwhelm

-A big problem for community center websites is that there are so many different pages to navigate to.
+Based on the research Access Framingham had already done and my own conversations with my team and users, a large problem for the original nav menu was that there were so many options to choose betwewen.
 It feels like a requirement to fill the navbars to the brim with options, but navbars with lots of content can feel overwhelming, causing decision paralysis in the user.
 The navbar for the old AF site suffered from this issue as well.

 Well, a good starting point is to have a clearly defined structure for what we want.
 Together, me and the team gathered all of the different pages that were needed and worked to categorize them in a format that was intuitive to users.
 We prioritized concise but clear titles that felt significantly unique from each other.
 Though overlooked, this is one of the most important steps, as a confusing navigation structure is disorienting and will result in frustrated users and lower conversion rates.